-Be explicit about estimated delivery dates.
+Build loyalty with estimated delivery dates.

 No one wants to spend a ton of time picking out the perfect gift only to discover it won’t arrive on time.
 To avoid disappointing your customers, make sure messaging around cut off and estimated delivery dates (EDD) is well-placed and straightforward.
 Publish ‘purchase by’ dates via multiple channels: site banners, email and social marketing, product page disclaimers, and pop ups.
 It’s just good business: 60% of online shoppers say they are more likely to choose a retailer that can tell them the exact date a package will arrive, so retailers should be able to give customers a clear estimated delivery date before they hit the buy button.

 There will always be consumers who procrastinate when it comes to holiday shopping.
 The retailers that make it clear that they can get gifts delivered on time will see more last-minute orders and earn more shopper loyalty.

 Make sure your returns policy is easy to find.

 Picking out a gift for someone is tough, but it’s even tougher if the recipient gets stuck with a gift they don’t like.
 If a consumer can’t easily figure out your returns policy, she’ll likely leave your site and find a retailer that can guarantee her loved ones end up with items they actually want.
 A clear returns policy is crucial at any time of the year, as 49% of shoppers check the return policy before committing to a purchase.
 But during the holidays, having an easy-to-find policy becomes even more critical.